Climate change poses significant challenges for forests in the Northwest.

 Partners

-The following partners are currently actively engaged with the group.
-Click on their link to learn more about their forest adaptation work.
+The following partners are currently actively engaged with the group, and new partners are welcome.
+Click on the links below to learn more about the forest adaptation work of individual partners.

 List of Resources